 As organizations continue to handle sensitive information and data, the importance of maintaining information security and regulatory compliance has become increasingly critical.
 SOC 2 compliance is one of the essential regulatory frameworks that help companies demonstrate their commitment to information security and data privacy.
 The American Institute of Certified Public Accountants (AICPA) developed SOC 2 as a well-known auditing standard to evaluate and report on an organization’s controls over the security, availability, processing integrity, confidentiality, and privacy of their information.
-However, as with any compliance framework, SOC 2 compliance can come at a cost, including SOC2 certification costs.
-In this article, we will discuss the cost of SOC 2 compliance in 2023, including factors that impact the cost and considerations that organizations should keep in mind when budgeting for SOC 2 compliance.
+However, as with any compliance framework, SOC 2 compliance can come at a cost, including SOC 2 costs.
+In this article, we will discuss the cost of SOC 2 compliance in 2024, including factors that impact the cost and considerations that organizations should keep in mind when budgeting for SOC 2 compliance.

 WHAT IS SOC 2 COMPLIANCE?